Uzaif-Sheikh/Fury-of-Dracula/README.md

 ## Design:

-So, in order to abstract out the complexity and hidden the implement we have created a views for each component in the game. here is an example of the files.
+So, in order to abstract out the complexity and hide the implement we have created a views for each component in the game. here is an example of the files.
 ```python
 Game.h             # definitions of game constants; interface to game engine